John Henry Malamah Thomas

-John Henry Malamah Thomas (1844–1922) was a Sierra Leonean entrepreneur and a long serving mayor of Freetown, Sierra Leone.
+John Henry Malamah Thomas (1844–1922) was a Sierra Leone Creole entrepreneur and a long serving mayor of Freetown, Sierra Leone.

 Life

 John Henry Thomas was born in Hastings, a suburb of Freetown of Recaptive parents, and his father died when he was three years old.
 John Henry Malamah Thomas is an outstanding example of a self-made magnate.
 He promoted trade between Colony and "up-country", served as Mayor of Freetown eight times, and became an unofficial member of the Legislative Council in 1907.

 Born at Hastings of Aku recaptive parents, his father died when he was three years old.
 Malamah Thomas started school in 1845, but the family's straitened circumstances made it necessary for him to spend the better part of his time helping his mother in her bid to make ends meet.
 At the age of fourteen, John left school and entered upon a business career.
 Starting as a clerk/trainee with a number of business concerns, he later set out on his own.

 He started his business with a loan of £100 secured from a friend, Dr. Robert Smith.
 He built a factory on the Rokel River at a place called Malamah — that was how he came by the nickname "Malamah".
 Some years later, he closed his business on the Rokel and moved to the Scarcies where he worked as an agent of the Compagnie du Senegal (later Compagnie Francaise de L'Afrique Occidental, popularly known as CFAO).
 But before taking up his post on the Scarcies in 1882 he opened a small shop in Freetown under the management of his wife.